morungos/recipes/docs/jams-and-spreads/lemon-marmalade.md

 # Lemon marmalade

-> “With the Compliments of the Cambridge Electric Supply Company Ltd., to all members of the Kitchen Front Club”
+> From my grandmother's recipe book.
+“With the Compliments of the Cambridge
+> Electric Supply Company Ltd., to all members of the Kitchen Front Club”

 ## Ingredients